Basic Concept of HashMap

 is Unique, value

-can be Duplicated
+can be Duplicate

 In a hash table, there cannot be two identical keys